 - Finish by vacuuming or sweeping the floors to remove the dust that you’ve brushed off shelves, blinds and furnishings.

-Wash dirty walls carefully, because some kinds of paint, such as paints with flat and eggshell finishes, may flake off.
+As part of your spring clean, wash dirty walls carefully, because some kinds of paint, such as paints with flat and eggshell finishes, may flake off.

 - Try cleaning painted walls with warm water first.
 If that doesn't remove the grime, add a few drops of mild dishwashing liquid to the water.
 If something even stronger is required, combine one cup of ammonia, 1/2 cup of white vinegar and 1/4 cup of baking soda per gallon of warm water.
 After washing each wall, wipe with a clean, dry towel to avoid leaving streaks.